status-im/insights-bi/README.md

 ### For Core Contributors Outside the Insights Team

 - **Submitting Requests**: Please submit your data or dashboard requests by creating an issue.
 Ensure to provide detailed information about your request for a smoother processing experience.
+You can assign `LaloAnaya` as the owner of the ticket.
 - **Following Up**: Keep track of your request by following the ticket you created.
 Feel free to add comments or ask questions to clarify or provide additional information.

 ## Getting Help